 For the big picture, see The Bible Project’s How to Read Luke Part 1 and How to Read Luke Part 2.

 To watch 3-4 minute videos on each chapter, see the Spoken Gospel’s Jesus in All of Luke.

-At the beginning of this year, we launched a strategic content partnership with RightNow Media, the world’s largest library of video-driven Bible study resources.
-This will help us address the questions we find ourselves asking about how our faith intersects with our everyday lives: the practicalities of finances, sexuality, screens, community, anxiety, vocation, and more.
+At the beginning of 2022, we launched a strategic content partnership with RightNow Media, the world’s largest library of video-driven Bible study resources.
+This helps us address the questions we find ourselves asking about how our faith intersects with our everyday lives: the practicalities of finances, sexuality, screens, community, anxiety, vocation, and more.

 We want you to have access to RightNow Media—it’s our gift to you!
 The videos can be downloaded and watched offline.

 You will receive unlimited access to all of their videos for all of 2023.
 Click on the link below to learn more.